New Zealand downgrades tsunami warning after earthquakes | DW | 05.03.2021

 The largest waves have now passed and the threat level has been lowered, the agency said.

 "All people who evacuated can now return.
-The advice remains to stay off beach and shore areas."
+The advice remains to stay off beach and shore areas," said NEMA.

 A series of at least three powerful earthquakes triggered the evacuations